×

 Stay in touch & join the Community by signing up for the newsletter below!

 You know, the truly nourishing experience that it is, when you allow yourself to be fully present and engage all your senses in the eating experience.
-It becomes not just about the food, but the company, the conversations and the surroundings as well.
+When it becomes not just about the food, but the company, the conversations and the surroundings as well.

-To me it is such a blessing to be having food and sharing the eating experience with people who not only appreciate the food for its taste and quality, but also from where it has come.
-The appreciation of beauty, that is fresh colourful ingredients and the gift itself that is in giving, and the blessing that is in receiving.
+To me it is such a blessing to be sharing the eating experience with people who not only appreciate the food for its taste and quality, but also from where it came from.
+The appreciation of beauty that is fresh colourful ingredients.
+The gift itself that is in giving, and the blessing that is in receiving.

 It had me humbled and reminded that what an lesson in receiving it is to be gifted in this way.

-THIS is when food and eating is not all about nutritional value but rather all about Vitamin P – P for Pleasure.
+THIS is when food and eating is not just about nutritional value but rather all about Vitamin P – P for Pleasure.

 food+love